devJuban/velocity-eagler-render/README.md

 <h1> Notes: </h1>

-<p> I will no longer be supporting/updating Koyeb due to render being a better option for a free plan.</p>
+<p> I will no longer be supporting/updating Koyeb due to render being a better option for a free plan(without a credit card).</p>

 <h1> For Render: </h1>